mxkopy/vae/README.md

 julia Main.jl --train
 ```

 and watch the blurry images.
-Various arguments and switches are listed in Main.jl.
-Some are not used and I'm debating rewriting the CLI entirely, so I won't bother to go into too much detail.
+Various arguments, switches and their defaults are listed in Main.jl with decently descriptive names.
+Some aren't used and I'm debating rewriting the CLI entirely, so I won't bother to go into too much detail.

 ---

-There are various easter eggs throughout this mess as well, such as an incredibly powered CUDA-compatible broadcast macro, an implemented but unused MelResNet and an Optimiser that simply removes NaN and Inf from gradients and weights.
+There are various easter eggs throughout this mess as well, such as an incredibly powered CUDA-compatible broadcast macro, an implemented but unused MelResNet, an Optimiser that removes NaN and Inf from gradients and weights, and an interactive REPL-based interpolator.
 Please, find a use for this madness!